fiachra369/SQA.Assignment/CodingStandards.md

 #### Files
 - All files should use .java extension.
+- Files should be less than 2,000 lines.

 #### Commenting and Layout
 - Block comments should be used at the beginning of all files to give a description of that file.